stalame/mathapp720/README.md

-Week exercises that have been done using python.
+Week exercises for MATH.APP.720 Optimization Methods course.

 All exercises use functions and files from Optedu repo.